anahitab/A-Deep-Learning-Model-to-predict-frames-from-Malmo-Env-in-real-time/docs/final.md

 ## Evaluation

 We tested our model on the test dataset.
 Our model has a pretty good accuracy and it is around 94%.
 Following is the sample output with True label and predicted label.

 ![Graph 1](https://raw.githubusercontent.com/anahitab/Biome-Predictor/master/docs/img/fig_2-1.png)

 Confusion matrix to describe the performance of our classification model on the test data.

 ![Graph 2](https://raw.githubusercontent.com/anahitab/Biome-Predictor/master/docs/img/figure_2-1.png)

+We tried to evaluate the model trained on our new, larger data set, but the new model did not work correctly.
+It always predicted Ocean biome.
+The results here are for the original model.

 ## References